 Since their creation in 2008, cryptocurrencies have been subject to wild speculation and money-making schemes.
 For some people, they have been great ways to make big money.
 For others, they have been a secure means of holding wealth.

-But there are a few things that remain shocking about cryptocurrency now twelve-years on since their creation.
 Here are some of those things you might not have known about crypto investment:

 It’s Unbelievably Cheap to Transfer